IBM/AutoMLPipeline.jl/docs/src/index.md

 Because of close dependencies among various steps, we can consider the entire process to be a pipeline optimization problem (POP).
-POP requires simultaneuous optimization of pipeline structure and parameter adaptation of its elements.
+POP requires simultaneous optimization of pipeline structure and parameter adaptation of its elements.
 As a consequence, having an elegant way to express pipeline structure helps in the analysis